kamkard/DjangoTutorial/README.md

 # Django Tutorial
-# At part 3 Template stuck at making first view.
-Polls/urls.py is causing error
+# At part 3 Template, A shortcut: render()
+#Spend some time understanding how the links are all made (look at the folder structure?)